cmengler/fitbit-app-versa4/README.md

-# FitBit Versa 4 App
+# Fitbit Versa 4 App

-This is an unoffical approach for building and sideloading a 3rd-party application to a FitBit Versa 4 device.
+This is an unoffical approach for building and sideloading a 3rd-party application to a Fitbit Versa 4 device.
 This should also work for Sense 2.

 🚧 All content within this repository is provided for educational purposes only.
 Use at your own risk. 🚧